ianderrington/genai/docs/Using/index.md

 4. Decide whether to build or buy the necessary AI tools, and calculate the costs of automating the tasks.
 [See building or buying guide](building_or_buying.md).
 5. Prepare to govern the use of AI in your operations.
 [See governing guide](managing/governing.md).

-### Solution-Focused Approach
+#### Solution-Focused Approach

+A solution focused approach considers business needs and what needs to be acccomplished to meet those busineess needs.
 Implementing a solution-focused approach involves the following steps:

 1. Engage your teams in discussions about how they would like to utilize GenAI, considering different examples of its use.
 [See examples](examples/index.md).
 2. Understand the common use-cases required by your various employees and teams.